 On the other end, we have ultra-strict, brow-beating churches that speak constantly of eternal hellfire and impose extra-biblical constraints on their flocks such as prohibitions against dancing, swimming, wearing makeup, drinking alcohol, etc. While often well-meaning, churches that place these self-styled restrictions on people create heavy burdens that must often be borne alone.
 Such dogma tends to present God as a scowling celestial judge rather than as a loving Father.
 The leaders of these churches often show such strong disapproval of personal shortcomings that many parishioners can’t bring themselves to reach out for help.
-This view is called Legalism, and a common element is the idea that we have to clean ourselves up before we can even approach God.
+This view is called Legalism, and a common element is the idea that salvation is granted because of our efforts to purify our lives.

-Even when they are not fraught with crucial doctrinal deficits, legalistic churches can do a great deal of damage.
+Even when their teaching is mostly biblical, legalistic churches can do a great deal of damage.
 But what of the original question: can the Holy Spirit work in our lives if we are consciously disobeying God?
 I believe the answer lies in the posture of our hearts.
 Are we pushing God away, making excuses for our sin?
 Or are we dealing honestly with him, approaching him with humility and respect?